k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

     size: 3
 ```

-The helm instal command will result in the creation of a `CassandraDatacenter` object with the size set to 3.
-The cass-operator product that's installed by K8ssandra will in turn create the underlying StatefulSet that has 3 Cassandra pods.
+The `helm install` command will result in the creation of a `CassandraDatacenter` object with the size set to 3.
+The cass-operator deployment that's installed by K8ssandra will in turn create the underlying StatefulSet that has 3 Cassandra pods.

 ## Add nodes